amywinder900/RecommendationRankingProject/README.md

 The clean_images.py file takes images from a folder uses the PIL library to clean the jpgs ready for use in machine learning.
 It standardises the size by adding a black border and reduces the number of channels down to RGB.
 It uses an alive progress bar to document progress and skips over images which have already been cleaned.

-# Milestone 2
+# Shallow Algorithms

-In tablular_linear_regression.ipynb I implemented some basic machine learning models to predict the price of an item based on the item category and the location of the poster.
-I used a grid search to tune hyperparameters for a ridge model, lasso model and an elastic net model via sklearn.
-The best score I got was by using the Ridge model with an alpha of 10.
-However, this only provided an accuracy rating (R2) of  0.08755583314162077.
-This makes sense as the data I'm providing the model isn't particularly relevant to the price of a product.
+tabular_linear_regression.ipynb implements basic machine learning models to predict the price of items based on item category and poster location.
+A grid search has been used to tune hyperparameters for ridge model, lasso model and elatic net model, using sklearn.

-In image_classifcation.ipynb I run my image data through a pipeline so that i can use a sklearn logistic regression model which predicts the category of an image.
-This is a simple model and only has an accuracy of 16 to 17%.
+image_classification.ipynb impliments a pipeline which makes use of sklearns logicstic regression to predict the category of an image.

+## Evaluation
+For the tabular linear regression, the best score was achieved using the Ridge model with an alpha of 10, providing a R2 rating of 0.08755583314162077.
+While this score isn't particularly good, it makes sense considering that the data used isn't particularly relevant to the price of a product.

+For the image classification, the model produces an accuracy of 16 to 17%.
+This is better than random guessing, which would give an accuracy of around 8% but the task is not within the capablities of the model.

 # Milestone 3
 In vision_model.ipynb I used transfer learning from Resnet50 to create a neural network which classifies my images.
 I replaced the final layer of Resnet with some of my own layers.